Course Introduction Banner

 6 Month Payment Option Details:

-The English Literature A Level Home Study Course prepares candidates for AQA English Literature A Level (7712) Specification examinations in Summer 2025 or later years.
+The English Literature A Level Home Study Course prepares candidates for AQA English Literature A Level (7712) Specification (A) - Option B. The Option B covers modern times: literature from 1945 to the present day.

 The English Literature A level is assessed by two written exam papers and coursework: